 From 1991 - 2008 she was a frequent headliner and lead production singer on cruise ships and it was during this time the she wrote Everything is Rosie (a one-woman show celebrating the life of Rosemary Clooney) and Ladies and Gentlemen (a cabaret show celebrating the pioneers of traditional pop music such as Frank Sinatra, Tony Bennett, Peggy Lee, and Ella Fitzgerald).
 Each of the shows premiered in south Florida at the Winter Park Playhouse in 2009 and 2010, respectively.
 When asked if these singers are relevant today, Jones responds, "I believe they're all relevant today, as the ability to interpret a lyric never goes out of style.
 We are talking about the masters here."

-She received additional pedagogical training with Richard Miller at the Institute of Vocal Performance/Pedagogy at Oberlin College and has worked with nationally and internationally known jazz educators Michele Weir (UCLA) Jennifer Barnes, (University of North Texas), Rosana Eckert (University of North Texas), Larry Lapin (University of Miami), Lynn Seaton (University of North Texas), and Jay Clayton (Peabody Institute)
+She received additional pedagogical training with the late Richard Miller at the Institute of Vocal Performance/Pedagogy at Oberlin College and has worked with nationally and internationally known jazz educators Michele Weir (UCLA), Greg Jasperes (Western Michigan), Jennifer Barnes, (University of North Texas), Rosana Eckert (University of North Texas), Larry Lapin (University of Miami), New York Voices, and Jay Clayton (Peabody Institute)